OpenAlly/npm-packages/src/timestore/README.md

   </a>
 </p>

+> [!NOTE]
-> **Warning** Internally it uses a Node.js timer.
+> Internally it uses a Node.js timer.
 This library does not guarantee that the timers doesn't drift.

 ## Requirements
 - [Node.js](https://nodejs.org/en/) v16 or higher